Springfield, Missouri: Highways

-Springfield is served by Interstate 44, which connects the city with St. Louis and Tulsa, Oklahoma.
+Springfield is served by I-44, which connects the city with St. Louis and Tulsa, Oklahoma.
 Route 13 (Kansas Expressway) carries traffic north towards Kansas City.
-U.S. Route 60, U.S. Route 65, and U.S. Route 160 pass through the city.
+US 60, US 65, and US 160 pass through the city.
 The average commuting time was 17.7 minutes from 2013 to 2017.

-Major streets include Glenstone Avenue, Sunshine Street (Missouri Route 413), National Avenue, Division Street, Campbell Avenue, Kansas Expressway, Battlefield Road, Republic Road, West Bypass, Chestnut Expressway, and Kearney Street.
+Major streets include Glenstone Avenue, Sunshine Street (Route 413), National Avenue, Division Street, Campbell Avenue, Kansas Expressway, Battlefield Road, Republic Road, West Bypass, Chestnut Expressway, and Kearney Street.

 Springfield is also the site of the first diverging diamond interchange within the United States, at the intersection of I-44 and MO-13 (Kansas Expressway) (at 37.2503°N 93.3107°W).

-U.S. Route 66 and U.S. Route 166 formerly passed through Springfield, and sections of historic US 66 can still be seen in the city.
+US 66 and US 166 formerly passed through Springfield, and sections of historic US 66 can still be seen in the city.
 US 166's eastern terminus was once in the northeast section of the city, and US 60 (westbound) originally ended in downtown Springfield.
 US 60 now goes through town on James River Freeway.
-In mid-November 2013, the city began discussing plans to upgrade sections of Schoolcraft Freeway (Highway 65) and James River Freeway (Highway 60) through the city to Interstate 44.
+In mid-November 2013, the city began discussing plans to upgrade sections of Schoolcraft Freeway (US 65) and James River Freeway (US 60) through the city to an auxiliary route of Interstate 44.
 The main reason is to minimize confusion should there be an incident on I-44 as a detour route.
+In early 2023, plans were announced to widen James River Freeway to six lanes, three lanes each way, and designate the Schoolcraft Freeway and James River Freeway to possibly I-244.

 Airport

-Springfield-Branson National Airport (SGF) serves the city with direct flights to 14 cities.
+Springfield-Branson National Airport serves the city with direct flights to 14 cities.
 It is the principal air gateway to the Springfield region.
 The Downtown Airport is also a public-use airport located near downtown.
 In May 2009, the Springfield-Branson airport opened a new passenger terminal.
 Financing included $97 million in revenue bonds issued by the airport and $20 million of discretionary federal aviation funds, with no city taxes used.
 The building includes 275000 sqft, 10 gates (expandable to 60) and 1,826 parking spaces.
-Direct connections from Springfield are available to Atlanta, Austin, Charlotte, Chicago, Dallas, Denver, Destin/Fort Walton Beach, Punta Gorda/Fort Myers, Houston, Las Vegas, Los Angeles, Orlando, Phoenix and Tampa.
+Direct connections from Springfield are available to Atlanta, Austin, Charlotte, Chicago, Dallas/Fort Worth, Denver, Destin/Fort Walton Beach, Punta Gorda/Fort Myers, Houston, Las Vegas, Los Angeles, Orlando, Phoenix and St. Petersburg/Clearwater.
 No international flights have regular service into Springfield-Branson, but it does serve international charters.